Maine Coons are one of the most popular cat breeds out there, so today, we’re going to share some Maine Coon cat facts.

-They are the largest cat breed in the world, but they also have a kind and gentle personality.
+They are the largest cat breed in the world, but they also have kind and gentle personalities.

 They are also called “Mini Lions” by many enthusiasts, both due to their size and the distinctive ruff around their necks, which makes them resemble the famous big cat.

 The Maine Coon breed is also called the “dog of the cat world.”
-Their playful nature and intelligence gives them a temperament similar to dogs.
+Their playful nature and intelligence give them a temperament similar to dogs.

 Many Maine Coons are extremely loyal to their owners, and some are even known to play fetch!